Enjoy a free webinar on this topic!

-In a natural landscape, approximately 50% of stormwater infiltrates into the ground, recharging groundwater.
+In a natural landscape, approximately 50% of stormwater infiltrates into the ground, hydrating soils and recharging groundwater.
 About 40% evaporates, and only 10% runs off.
 In developed landscapes, by contrast (e.g. our neighborhoods); only 15% infiltrates and a whopping 55% runs off!
-This is because water can't penetrate hardscape (roads, rooftops, parking lots, etc.).
+This is because water can't penetrate hardscape (roads, rooftops, parking lots, etc...).

-When you collect rainwater for use in your garden, you reduce stormwater impacts by holding water on-site rather than letting it run off.
-As you release it later (when the ground is no longer saturated), you allow that water to sink back into the ground where it belongs, hydrating soils and recharging the groundwater beneath us.
+When you collect rainwater to use in your garden, you reduce stormwater impacts by holding water on-site rather than letting it run off.
+As you release it later (when the ground is no longer saturated), you allow that water to sink back into the ground where it belongs, hydrating soils, nourishing plants, and recharging the groundwater beneath us.
 In other words, you restore the broken infiltration link in the hydrologic cycle.
 If you've heard the mantra: Slow it, Spread it, Sink it, Store it! that's what we're talking about here (as opposed to Pump it, Pipe it, Pollute it!).

 (Reduce Pollution & Erosion)